 Computer Aided Dispatching (CAD) software is installed on the MDT in each vehicle.
 The CAD system displays each call for service and automatically updates as information is received at the Allegheny County Emergency Services 911 Center.
 Officers can view this information in real-time, which include updated suspect descriptions, location changes with mapping, vehicle and driver information, and officer safety warnings.

-Uniform officers are issued many pieces of equipment to aid them in carrying out their daily responsibilities safely and effectively.
+Uniform officers are issued many pieces of equipment to aid them in carrying out their daily responsibilities safely and efficiently.
 Some of the most common items officers have with them are a semi-automatic service pistol, extra magazines containing ammunition, handcuffs, a flashlight, portable radio, and a Taser®.